ankushmundhra/WeeklyExpenses/README.md

-# weeklyExpenses
+# WeeklyExpenses
-A app to manage your weekly expenses.
+An app to manage your weekly expenses.